Manage Care

 - Use the Alliance Provider Portal reports and immunization registry (CAIR or RIDE) to identify patients due for a vaccine.

-- Keep staff up to date on current recommendations and communication tools, such as Vaccines for Your Children – CDC.
+- Keep staff up to date on current recommendations and the safety of vaccines by using resources such as HealthyChildren.org.

 - Share performance data with providers and staff to identify areas that need improvement, then reward individuals or teams who achieve higher rates.

-- Ensure staff has current accounts with your local immunization registry and is trained to enter both administered vaccines and vaccines from health records into the registry.
-Providers are required to enter vaccine information into the immunization registry within 14 days of vaccine administration.
+- Ensure staff has current accounts with the local immunization registry and is trained to enter both administered vaccines and vaccines from health records into the registry.

 - Route after-hours calls from the Alliance members to the Nurse Advice Line: 844-971-8907.